Skip to main content

 Place Local example Key 2026 detail Who to call

-Douglas County Tax Work-Off Program Owners 60+ or with a disability may work off up to 100 hours at minimum wage or the county portion of taxes due.
+Douglas County Tax Work-Off Program Taxpayers age 60 or older, or people with a disability, may work up to 100 hours at minimum wage or the amount of the county portion of taxes due, whichever is less.
+Positions depend on county needs.
 303-660-7427

 Reality checks